atharvaw1/atharvaw1/README.md

 - 🌱 I’m currently learning **to build data pipelines for Scalable Applications.**

-- ☁️ I've keen interest in cloud computing.
-So,I'm learning **AWS**
+- 🌱 I have a keen interest in applied artificial intelligence and reinforcement learning.

 - 💬 Ask me about **AWS, Python, ML**